jkapila/featuregen/docsrc/example_gallery/plot_grouped_transformation.rst

 To keep the consistency of the transformation within groups GroupedVariableTransformation can be used.
 Following is very minimilatic example of the same.

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-21
+GENERATED FROM PYTHON SOURCE LINES 13-23

 .. code-block:: default
    :lineno-start: 15

+    import matplotlib.pyplot as plt
+    import numpy as np
     import pandas as pd
-    import numpy as np

     from featuregen import GroupedVariableTransformation

-    import matplotlib.pyplot as plt
-    plt.style.use('seaborn-white')
+    plt.style.use("seaborn-white")